Compensation for Hotels /Restaurants under the Infection Protection Act

 The measures taken by the Federal Government to contain the spread of the coronavirus (SARS-CoV-2), in particular the statutory orders on business closures and far-reaching restrictions in the hospitality industry, were based on §§ 28 ff.
 Infection Protection Act (IfSG).
 This law provides for individual claims for compensation in § 56 IfSG.

-Other regulations specifically designed to affect entire businesses and companies do not exist in the Infection Protection Act either.
-For this reason, many lawyers are of the opinion that a claim for compensation for hotels / restaurant closures, as demanded by the hospitality industry, cannot arise from the Infection Protection Act.
+Other regulations specifically designed to affect entire businesses and companies do not exist in the Infection Protection Act.
+For this reason, many lawyers believe that a claim for compensation for hotels/restaurant closures, as demanded by the hospitality industry, cannot arise from the Infection Protection Act.

 However, it cannot be ruled out that with a detailed argumentative basis and the reference to the fact that the hospitality industry had to make an extraordinary sacrifice in the COVID-19 pandemic, a corresponding claim for compensation can nevertheless be derived from § 56 IfSG.
 In addition, the containment measures, including the closure of restaurants and accommodation facilities, were also based on § 28 IfSG, although these measures are not explicitly provided for there.